pshihn/lit-matrix/README.md

 const result = meq`${A}${B} - (2 * ${B})`;
 ```

-You can pass in a mtrix as a 2D array as well
+You can pass in a matrix as a 2D numeric array as well

 ```javascript
 const B = [